So you’re gluten-free–and you’ve figured out that it can be pretty pricey. Follow a few simple rules, and eat, without worrying about the cost.

-7.)
-Avoid gluten-free versions of bread, wraps, and pie crusts.
+7. Avoid gluten-free versions of bread, wraps, and pie crusts.
 They have too many ingredients, and that makes the gluten-free substitutes expensive.
-Use potato skins to hold hot sandwich fillings like sloppy joes, barbecue, italian meatballs, and chili; Mission corn tortillas (the ones that say ”gluten-free” on the wrapper) work well as sandwich wraps for lunch meats; sushi wrappers and rice balls can hold Western sandwich ingredients like tuna and diced carrots, sturdier vegetables like squash and zucchini can hold mini-quiches, instead of pie crusts; for dessert pies, like apple and pear, invest in a non-stick pan and make fruit galettes where sliced fruit and carmelized sugar are the top layer of the crust; for mushier desserts use discounted nut-crumbles and brown sugar for crumble crusts.
+Mission corn tortillas (the ones that say ”gluten-free” on the wrapper) work well as sandwich wraps for lunch meats; sturdier vegetables like squash and zucchini can hold mini-quiches, instead of pie crusts; for dessert pies, like apple and pear, invest in a non-stick pan and make fruit galettes where sliced fruit and carmelized sugar are the top layer of the crust; for mushier desserts use discounted nut-crumbles and brown sugar for crumble crusts

-8.)
-Find a good gluten-free store-brand pasta.
+8. Find a good gluten-free store brand of pasta.
 They exist, and they’ll make your life infinitely easier when you can’t figure out what to cook.

-9.)
-Learn what cheap food you’re really willing to eat, and keep some of that on hand, even if it’s not something you think you should be eating, because it’s technically junk food.
-(Examples of nutritious, cheap gluten-free junk food are as follows: Ore Ida steak fries–they are about 45 cents a serving and have 3 grams of fat in a serving; Cream of Rice, and Cocoa Pebbles, which actually have very little fat and lots of supplemental vitamins; Hormel Lunch Meats, Ragu Spaghetti Sauce, Heinz Ketchup and Jenny-O frozen turkey sausages, and Jell-O–they all say gluten-free on the back.)
+9. Learn what cheap food you’re really willing to eat.
+Keep some of that on hand, even if it’s not something you think you should be eating, because it’s technically junk food.
+(Examples of nutritious, cheap gluten-free junk food are as follows: Ore Ida steak fries–they are about 45 cents a serving and have 3 grams of fat in a serving; Cocoa Pebbles, which actually have very little fat and lots of supplemental vitamins; Hormel Lunch Meats, and Jenny-O frozen turkey sausages, all say, “no gluten” or “gluten-free” on the back.)
 You can also easily make things like gluten-free cookies, cake and ice cream.

-10.)
-The only thing that you should buy in bulk is dog food.
+10. The only thing that you should buy in bulk is dog food.
 Boredom is the enemy here, “potatoes, rice, polenta, corn chips, tortillas, repeat”, gets pretty darn old pretty fast.
 (As you discover new food ingredients, you’ll be tempted to buy them in bulk, and then discover that you don’t actually like millet, but you’ve now got a cupboard full.)
 Buy less than you think you need, and then use it up.
 You’ll spend less, and you’ll like what you’re eating more.